 It’s not surprising reports suggest that most people involved in accidents while walking were distracted by their devices.
 For instance, a report in America shows that smartphone distractions contributed to a surge in pedestrian deaths in 2016.

 Smartphones are not only a problem for the ordinary person.
 People involved in medical care are also affected by smartphone distractions, with this possibly reducing their effectiveness.
 Physicians and other health professionals could make costly, possibly deadly, mistakes when distracted by their phones.

 Now, this is major evidence that a smartphone can be a harmful phone indeed.
 Imagine it affecting the ability of even health practitioners to make sound decisions!

 This concern is not mere conjecture.
 Some researchers have shown that the tendency for practitioners to make errors affecting patients adversely increases when they’re using their phones.
-They found that a single interruption by a smartphone resulted in an increase of at least 12 percent in wrong diagnosis and treatment during patient visits.
+They found that a single interruption by a smartphone resulted in an increase of at least 12 percent in wrong diagnoses and treatment during patient visits.